Pine Timber Properties: Strength, Workability & Applications for DIY and Professional Projects

 Density & Weight

-Pine is relatively lightweight, making it easy to handle on site.
+Pine is relatively lightweight, which makes it easy to handle on site — a real plus if you're working alone or don't have heavy lifting equipment.
 Typical density ranges:

 - Scots Pine: 510–560 kg/m³